AlexisCosano/DevCodex/README.md

 - F6 = Load saved state
 - F9 = Debug mode
 - F10 = God mode
+- F11 = Alternate between FPS capped at 30 or 60

 Goal = get to the end of the level, it's lineal so, you'll eventually find it.
 (Hint: if you see boxes, it means that the level is coming to an end!)